The X-Files: I Want to Believe: Reception

 Roger Ebert gave a positive review of the film with three-and-a-half out of four stars, saying; "It involved actual questions of morality, just as The Dark Knight does.
 It's not simply about good and evil but about choices".
 He also felt "the movie works like thrillers used to work, before they were required to contain villains the size of buildings", also calling the film "a skillful thriller".
 Sandra Hall of the Sydney Morning Herald was more equivocal, saying, "... it just about works, thanks to Carter's sense of timing and the script's allegorical enhancements."
 Empire gave the film three stars ("good"), but expressed a desire for Chris Carter to return to the more comedic and "post-modern" elements of the series upon the next revisit.
 Stephanie Zackarek was mostly positive towards the film, saying; "I Want to Believe comes off like a solid if not great episode from one of the show's early seasons, a reasonably suspenseful story made by a director with a sturdy sense of how to tell a story."
 Mick LaSalle was also positive towards the film, saying that you didn't need to know anything about the previous settings and calling it a "compelling suspense thriller with some tense moments."
 TV Guide reviewer Maitland McDonagh gave the film two and a half stars out of four saying that the film was not "sufficiently gripping to transform a middling thriller into something truly provocative or haunting."
 About the theme and story she said, "such weighty concerns aren't the stuff of most mainstream genre movies."

 In preparation for the miniseries continuation of the series, Keith Uhlich of The A.V.
 Club suggested The X-Files: I Want to Believe is "much better than its reputation suggests."
 He continues, saying: "It was never this writer’s opinion that I Want to Believe... was some worthless addition to X-Files canon.
 On first view, it seemed a very consciously low-key study of the Mulder/Scully dynamic, filtered, as per usual, through the prism of the latest mystery the agents were called in to solve.
-If Fight The Future, which dealt in grandiose fashion with the series’ convoluted alien myth arc, was The X-Files in summer blockbuster mode, I Want to Believe was its attempt at an intimate chamber drama — more Ingmar Bergman than Michael Bay."
+If Fight The Future, which dealt in grandiose fashion with the series’ convoluted alien myth arc, was The X-Files in summer blockbuster mode, I Want to Believe was its attempt at an intimate chamber drama – more Ingmar Bergman than Michael Bay."

-In June 2025, Carter announced that he is working on a director's cut of The X-Files: I Want to Believe which will restore the original horror elements which were cut from the theatrical release due to studio and censor demands.
+In June 2025, Carter announced that he was working on a director's cut of The X-Files: I Want to Believe which would restore the original horror elements which were cut from the theatrical release due to studio and censor demands.